 The proposal developed after NMFS Regional Administrator Barry Thom in July 2017 pushed WDFW to find an “alternative” stock to Skamanias to hold fisheries over on the Skykomish.
 WDFW initially mulled using summer-runs from the Tolt River, a tributary of the Snoqualmie which together with the Sky forms the Snohomish.

-Meanwhile, to force the issue, the Wild Fish Conservancy sued the state over the Skamanias, leading to a settlement that ended their production on the Skykomish after 2022 (this year at Whitehorse on the North Fork Stillaguamish) and also barred WDFW from using Tolt fish for eight years.
+Meanwhile, to force the issue, the Wild Fish Conservancy sued the state over the Skamanias, leading to a settlement that ended their production on the Skykomish after 2022 (2020 at Whitehorse on the North Fork Stillaguamish) and also barred WDFW from using Tolt fish for eight years.

 So WDFW focused on using South Fork fish and, along with the Tulalip Tribes, proposed an HGMP that called for collecting adult steelhead at the Sunset Falls trap, ripening them at nearby state hatcheries for spawning and rearing their progeny for release from Reiter Ponds on the mainstem Skykomish east of Gold Bar.